 The Equality Act was passed in Parliament on 6 April 2010, with the Government forced to accept defeat over church employment freedom.

 The Act permits churches to opt in to allow homosexual civil partnership registrations to take place on their premises.
-It also imposes a legal duty on public bodies, like schools and the police, to promote homosexual and transsexual rights.

 Under the Bill’s original proposals the Government had wanted to significantly narrow the freedom of churches to have employment rules that are in sympathy with church teaching.